SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ### Simple mode

-The Simple mode is the most straight forward option, but also the least secure as it stores Azure Key Vault objects as Secrets in Kubernetes which is base64 encoded plain text.
+The Simple mode is the most straight forward option, but also the least secure as it stores Azure Key Vault objects as Secrets in Kubernetes which is base64 encoded in plain text.

+To use Azure Key Vault To Kubernetes in Simple mode:

 1. Apply a custom `AzureKeyVaultSecret` resource
 2. The `azure-keyvault-controller` controller will synchronize all Azure Key Vault objects (secrets, certificates and keys) defined in `AzureKeyVaultSecret` resources into Kubernetes `Secret`'s.